PremVarma5142/PremVarma5142/README.md

 <img align="right" width="300" src="https://user-images.githubusercontent.com/74038190/229223263-cf2e4b07-2615-4f87-9c38-e37600f8381a.gif" style="border-radius: 10px;">

-I'm a passionate data scientist and AI enthusiast with expertise in computer vision and machine learning.
+I'm a passionate Computer Vision Engineer and AI Enthusiast with expertise in computer vision and machine learning.
 My journey in the world of data is driven by a love for math, programming, and continuously expanding my knowledge horizons.

 - 🔭 **Working on:** Medical Image Segmentation, Object Detection, NLP
 - 🧠 **Expertise:** Feature Engineering, Signal Processing, Computer Vision